arvidjp/Programming-assignment/README.md

 # Programming-assignment
+// To install the application right now the user have to use Xcode and run it via the program.
 The aim of this assignment is to create an application for iOS.
 The application I am creating is a training application where the user can add their own exercises and use those exercises when creating workouts.